costarichard/costarichard.github.io/_posts/2020-06-26-roam-blocks.md

 Here blue arrows are the backlinks found in those pages *and* blocks.
 Self-referencing is shown as an arrow coming out of $b_{1}$ and going back to it again.
 Note that the block $a_{n1}$, which is nested inside block $a_{n}$, references block $b_{2}$, page $B$ and its own parenting block $a_{n}$!

-By turning my tag pages into blocks of some other page I could  then reference them without creating direct links, which decluttered my linked references section.
-I still could use those blocks as tags, and so I didn't lose the tagging function of those pages.
+By turning my tag pages into blocks I could reference them without creating direct links, which decluttered my linked references section.
+I could still use those blocks as tags, and so I didn't lose the tagging function of those pages.

 I've been trying out ways of using blocks references for the past month or so and I'm still learning.
 So far my use of them includes: